technicolor1/simpleCalculator/README.md

 - [ ] The user can use backspace
 - [ ] The user can use the percent operation
 - [ ] The user can use the + / - operation
-- [ ] The site is Responsive Design